RoboBPP: Benchmarking Robotic Online Bin Packing with Physics-based Simulation: RoboBPP Benchmark

 \textbf{Diverse Dataset} features a large variety of boxes with differences in size, aiming to evaluate an algorithm’s adaptability to highly diverse item distributions.
-Such heterogeneity is common in logistics order data, from which the proportion of different item categories can be derived to reflect realistic demand distributions.
-It comprises 6,849 office supply items with dimensions, item names, and proportion metrics.
-This dataset represents a diverse task that tests an algorithm’s ability to manage diverse items while optimizing both space utilization and stacking stability.
+Such heterogeneity is common in logistics order data, from which the proportion of different item categories can be derived to reflect realistic demand distributions. \wzf{It comprises 6,849 office supply items with dimensions, mass, and proportion metrics.} This dataset represents a diverse task that tests an algorithm’s ability to manage diverse items while optimizing both space utilization and stacking stability.

-\textbf{Wood Board Dataset} features boxes with one dimension longer than the others, aiming to evaluate an algorithm’s ability to handle geometrically challenging shapes.
+\textbf{Long Board Dataset} features boxes with one dimension longer than the others, aiming to evaluate an algorithm’s ability to handle geometrically challenging shapes.
 Such items are common in manufacturing and furniture logistics, where their geometry complicates spatial arrangement and stability.
-As shown in Figure~\ref{fig:boxplot}, the Wood Board Dataset exhibits a notably wider range in length compared to the other datasets, reflecting its elongated, panel-like nature.
-This dataset represents a long-board–packing task requiring precise control of positioning and balance, thus providing a rigorous test of algorithm robustness under physically constrained conditions.
+As shown in Figure~\ref{fig:boxplot}, the Long Board Dataset exhibits a notably wider range in length compared to the other datasets, reflecting its elongated, panel-like nature. \wzf{Each record includes item dimensions and mass information.} This dataset represents a long-board–packing task requiring precise control of positioning and balance, thus providing a rigorous test of algorithm robustness under physically constrained conditions.